 Aisling-Ór Ní Aodha is a visual artist based in Dublin and Wicklow.
 Her practice interrogates ‘the aesthetic of environmental perception’ through the medium of sound, text, sculpture and painting.

 Colm Keady Tabbal is an artist based in Dublin.
-His ongoing project Noise Architecture operates as a performative architectural firm, exploring theories of noise in relation to audio culture, urbanism and public policy.
+Their ongoing project Noise Architecture operates as a performative architectural firm, exploring theories of noise in relation to audio culture, urbanism and public policy.

 The Narrow Gate of the Here-and-Now: The Anthropocene, considers the present geological era in which human activity has become visible as a dominant and destructive influence on Earth.
 Expanding the focus on rising sea levels, heat waves and species extinction, the exhibition looks at the temporalities and underlying structures of the Anthropocene.